RACE EQUITY

 Actions Over the Year

 We have been excited by the momentum and engagement this year.
-If you have questions about past events or resources, please contact the church office or a Race Equity team member.
+If you have questions about past events or resources, please get in touch with the church office or a member of the Race Equity team.
 Here are several highlights: